 Vice Chairperson Stephanie Anthony moved to endorse the Discipline Process and Sanction Review Task Force's recommendations.
 By consent, the Senate amended the proposed revisions of section VII.2 of the Discipline and Dismissal of Tenured Faculty for Cause Policy (page 15 of the recommendations) as such:

 The Provost must determine whether the matter is of sufficient seriousness to warrant the initiation of dismissal for cause proceedings.
-To reach this determination, the Provost may discuss the matter with the charging party and/or faculty member.
+To reach this determination, the Provost will discuss the matter with the charging party and the faculty member individually.
+Both parties have the right to decline the meeting.
 The faculty member also has the right to submit . . .

 The recommendations (subject to the previous amendment) were adopted by a 62–0 vote following debate.